epfl-ada/ada-2023-project-goodgradeplease2023/README.md

   - Examine how variations in mobility data, reflecting the severity of lockdown measures, correspond to changes in the viewership of video game Wikipedia pages.
   - Analyze whether increased or decreased mobility aligns with heightened interest in specific video game genres, indicating a potential connection between real-world restrictions and virtual entertainment.

-- To what extent can English Wikipedia pages serve as a reliable estimate of the average effect on video game popularity during the pandemic?
+- To what extent can English Wikipedia pages serve as a reliable estimate of the average video game popularity?
   - Assess the generalizability of findings from English Wikipedia pages to global trends, considering cultural and linguistic differences.
   - Explore whether language-specific Wikipedia pages provide consistent insights into the popularity or decline of video game genres, or if there are notable variations that need to be considered in the analysis.

-- How did the popularity change in board games compare to online games during the pandemic?
+- How did the popularity change in board games compare to online games during COVID-19?
   - Is there a trend between countries that tend to have larger families with the popularity of board games in that country (Ones that have rules that can be looked up on Wikipedia).

 ## Additional Datasets and Methods: